amendlik/salt-gen-resource/README.md

 ### Example
 A more complete example might look like this:
 ```
-resources.source.2.config.args=--mine-function allgrains --add-grains domain,selinux:enabled --ignore-grains manufacturer --tags roles,init -S 10.0.1.0/24
+resources.source.2.config.args=--mine-function allgrains --attributes domain,selinux:enabled --tags roles,init -S 10.0.1.0/24 username=rduser
 ```
 1. Use the mine function alias `allgrains` instead of `grains.items`.
 2. Create node attributes in Rundeck for grains `domain` and `selinux:enabled`.
-3. Do not create node attributes in Rundeck for the `manufacturer` grain.
+3. Create tags for every element of the `roles` grain, and a tag for the value of the `init` grain.
-4. Create tags for every element of the `roles` grain, and a tag for the value of the `init` grain.
+4. Only create Rundeck nodes for those minions on the 10.0.1.0/24 subnet.
-5. Only create Rundeck nodes for those minions on the 10.0.1.0/24 subnet.
+5. Add the `username` attribute to every node with a value of `rduser`.

 ### Validation
 This script can be run at any time from a shell.
 This can be useful when testing command line arguments.
 The result should be a YAML document sent to stdout, formatted according the Rundeck [resource-yaml specification](http://rundeck.org/docs/man5/resource-yaml.html).
 For example: